 The Avada WooCommerce Builder – Checkout

-In this document, we look at how to create a custom layout for your WooCommerce Checkout page.
-See below for links to customizing the other main areas of WooCommerce, and watch the video below that for a visual oveview of the Checkout creation process.
+In this help file, we look at how to create a custom layout for your WooCommerce checkout page.
+See below for links to customize the other main areas of WooCommerce, and watch the video below for a visual overview of the process for creating a custom checkout layout.

 No Layout Neccesary